I Made Bandem: Political career

-Bandem grew interest in the field of practical politics since senior high school and he has been trusted by his colleagues to lead a political organization called GSNI.
+Bandem grew interested in the field of practical politics in senior high school and he has been trusted by his colleagues to lead a political organization called GSNI.
 Bandem not only took charge of the senior high school level organization, but also became the Vice Chairmen of GSNI for Bali.

 During his time in the USA particularly in Hawaii and California, Bandem actively lead PERMIAS (Indonesian Student Association in United States of America).
 Bandem's extensive network abroad has been constructed since these times.

 After completing his doctoral studies in USA, Bandem returned to Bali and continued his enthusiasm in Indonesian politics.
 Soon after his return, Bandem was appointed as the Vice Chairmen of the major political party Golongan Karya in Bali from 1982-1998.
 This position permitted Bandem to become a member of the Indonesian House Assembly (MPR-RI) as state representative for the Province of Bali (1988-1998).

 During his time as member of the Indonesian House Assembly (MPR-RI), Bandem was elected as the Secretary and Speaker for the Ad Hoc II Committee that is responsible for strategies and decisions of the national politics.
 Through this committee, Bandem demonstrated his keenness for Indonesian character building from the viewpoint of arts and culture.

 Furthermore, although unsuccessful, Bandem was supported by the Balinese public as candidate for the 1998-2003 Governor of Bali during the 1998 election.

 Taken as a whole, Bandem's stance towards the significance of arts and culture as a vibrant counterpart to the pulsating dynamics of socio-culture, political, and technology represents a notion that arts and culture are imperative elements for peace, concord, and the betterment of the world.

 His belief for cordial cross-border interconnectedness by the means of arts and culture has bestowed him the Habibie Award in 2003 from the Habibie Center.

 His pro-active approach has emphasized the importance of arts and culture as a reflective conscious to attain harmony among nations especially between respective cultures and the global forces.